The best Sony portrait lenses

 |

-Frankly, the Sigma 24-70mm f/2.8 DG DN II is very good value for money compared to the Sony FE 24-70mm f/2.8 GM II, which costs twice as much.
+Frankly, the Sigma 24-70mm f/2.8 DG DN II is excellent value for money compared to the Sony FE 24-70mm f/2.8 GM II, which costs twice as much.
 What’s more, its focal length makes it suitable for a wide range of photography, including portraiture, reportage, travel and events.
 In my opinion, this version II is a great success for Sigma.

 Sony 70-200mm f/2.8 GM OSS II